 Ken Waldie was a passenger on American Airlines Flight 11 out of Boston on September 11, 2001.
 He leaves behind his wife, Carol, and four children.
 Ken’s life touched many people.
 This was shown by the turnout at his Memorial Service, estimated at 1,500 people.
 He was the type of guy who always saw the bright side of things and was the first to offer encouragement and find something positive to say.

-During High School, Ken participated in several activities, including track, student council, Junior Class Vice-President, and NHS, but it was swimming where he excelled.
+During High School, Ken participated in several activities, including track, student council, Junior Class Vice-President, and NHS, but swimming was where he excelled.
 After participating in the AAU/youth program from the age of eight (8), he went on to swim for the Varsity Swim Team for four years.
-His senior year he was tri-Capitan of the team and led by example with his strong competitive attitude.
+In his senior year he was the tri-Capitan of the team and led by example with his strong competitive attitude.
 The team earned the WPIAL Championship by one point, with Kenny swimming and placing in three events.

 He fulfilled his military commitment, with a five-year tour that included Australia and the States.